-When reading your explain plan, interpret it from the innermost to outermost levels, and from the bottom going up.
+When reading your explain plan, interpret it from the innermost to outermost levels and from the bottom going up.
 For instance, here again is our parallel execution plan from using a parallel hint against the EMP table:

-Ī Id Operation - · Name TQ IN-OUT PQ Distrib 0 1 2 3 4 SELECT STATEMENT PX COORDINATOR PX SEND QC (RANDOM) PX BLOCK ITERATOR TABLE ACCESS FULL :TQ10000 EMP Q1,00 Q1,00 Q1,00 Q1,00 P->S PCWC PCWP QC (RAND)
+Id Operation Name TQ IN-OUT PQ Distrib 0 SELECT STATEMENT 1 PX COORDINATOR 2 PX SEND QC (RANDOM) 3 PX BLOCK ITERATOR 4 TABLE ACCESS FULL İ - Q1,00 P->S PCWC PCWP QC (RAND)

 Looking at the foregoing plan starting at the bottom, we are doing a full table scan of the EMP table.
-The PX BLOCK INTERATOR just above the table scan is responsible for taking that request for a full table scan, and breaking it up into chunks based on the DOP specified.
+The PX BLOCK INTERATOR just above the table scan is responsible for taking that request for a full table scan and breaking it up into chunks based on the DOP specified.
 The PX SEND processes pass the data to the consuming processes.
 Finally, the PX COORDINATOR is the process used by the query coordinator to receive the data from a given parallel process and return to the SELECT statement.

-If you look at the IN-OUT column of your explain plan, you can see the execution flow of the operation, and determine if there are any bottlenecks, or any parts of the plan that are not parallelized, which may cause a decrease in the expected performance.
-As can be seen in Table 15-5, the operation that normally shows that there may be a bottleneck is the PARALLEL_FROM_SERIAL operation, because it means parallel processes are being spawned from a serial operation, which denotes an inefficiency in the process.
-For instance, you have a series of employee tables by region of the country, and a user is performing a query to get information from several of these tables.
+If you look at the IN-OUT column of your explain plan, you can see the execution flow of the operation and determine whether there are any bottlenecks or any parts of the plan that are not parallelized, which may cause a decrease in the expected performance.
+As shown in Table 15-5, the operation that normally shows that there may be a bottleneck is the PARALLEL_FROM_SERIAL operation because it means parallel processes are being spawned from a serial operation, which denotes an inefficiency in the process.

+For instance, say you have a series of employee tables by region of the country, and a user is performing a query to get information from several of these tables.
 However, the makeup of the query is such that a bottleneck occurs.